 What we’re trying to say is…

-Adderall is a serious drug with a lot of limitations put in place to keep people safe.
+Adderall is a serious drug with a lot of limitations to keep people safe.
 If you have a prescription, don’t share your medication with anyone, no matter how much they offer.
 If caught, you could end up in more trouble than the person you give it to.

 Getting help for Adderall addiction

-The longer you have been abusing Adderall, the stronger your addiction can become.
+The longer you abuse Adderall, the stronger your addiction can become.
 The withdrawal symptoms that start shortly after quitting can make it hard to stop on your own.

 Frequently Asked Questions

-Schedule 2 drugs are those that have a high risk for abuse, but have also shown to greatly improve certain medical conditions.
-Adderall, Vyvanse, Concerta, and Ritalin are all schedule 2 drugs—to name a few.
+Schedule 2 drugs have a high risk for abuse, but can also greatly improve certain medical conditions.
+Adderall, Vyvanse, Concerta, and Ritalin are all schedule 2 drugs — to name a few.

 What’s the difference between schedule 1 and schedule 2 drugs?

-Both Schedule 1 and schedule 2 drugs have a high risk for abuse.
+Both schedule 1 and schedule 2 drugs have high risk for abuse.
 However, schedule 2 drugs can treat certain conditions, whereas schedule 1 drugs have no medical benefits.

-Examples of schedule 1 drugs include: heroine, LSD, and cocaine.
+Examples of schedule 1 drugs include heroin, LSD, and cocaine.

 Is it illegal to carry ADHD medications?

 Don’t worry, it’s not illegal to carry your own ADHD medication.
-Some states require the medication to remain in its original bottle or to show proof of prescription.
+Some states require medication to remain in its original bottle, though.

-You can protect yourself when carrying your own medications by knowing the laws in your state and having a copy of your prescription if you’re traveling.
+Protect yourself when carrying your own medications by knowing the laws in your state and having a copy of your prescription when traveling.

 Is Adderall addictive?

-Because it’s an amphetamine and is associated with the pleasure and reward centers of the brain—due to its effects on certain neurotransmitters, like dopamine—Adderall has the potential to be habit-forming and can lead to dependency or addiction.
+Because it’s an amphetamine and associated with pleasure and reward centers of the brain—due to its effects on dopamine—Adderall can be habit-forming and lead to dependency or addiction.

 Where do I find help for an Adderall addiction?